Cultivating The 12 Core Principles of Stoicism

 So, don’t be afraid of change.
 Embrace it with open arms and see where it takes you on your journey.

-6. Living in Accordance with Reason
+6. Living by Reason

 Instead of being controlled by our emotions or external circumstances, we should strive to act and think in ways that align with our values and virtues.